-Highly experienced investment team.
+Highly experienced investment committee.
 Our investment activities are carried out by BlackRock Kelso Capital Advisors and led by James R. Maher and Michael B. Lazar with guidance from the Advisor's investment committee.
-The investment committee is comprised of senior members of BlackRock and the Kelso Principals.
-Members of the investment committee and the Advisor's investment professionals have significant experience investing across market cycles and possess a broad range of transaction, financial, managerial and investment skills.
+The investment committee is comprised of senior members of BlackRock and the Kelso Principals, including BlackRock's Chief Executive Officer and two other members of its Operating Committee.
+These investment committee members are supported by a team of seasoned investment professionals of the Advisor who possess a broad range of transaction, financial, managerial and investment skills.